Non infill vs infill artificial grass. Which should I choose?

 Grass with curled thatched coloured root.

 By adding this root system it has enabled the installation to be completed without the need to infill with kiln dry sand.

-Not only are the products denser and more realistic in their looks, by not adding kiln dry sand, this has helped reduce the probability of weeds growing in your perfect looking artificial grass lawn.
+Not only are the products denser and more realistic in their looks, by not adding kiln dry sand, but this has also helped reduce the probability of weeds growing in your perfect looking artificial grass lawn.

 We believe artificial grass is designed to be mud and mess free but also requires very little maintenance.
 All of our products are manufactured as non-infill fake grass products, so are installed without any form of infill.

 - How to lay artificial grass